-In order to be found online by prospects, you need to have a website that is modern, up-to-date, and personalized to your niche (see step 1 for defining your target audience).
+In order to be found online by prospects, you need to have a website that is modern, up-to-date, and personalized to your target audience (as we just discussed above).

 - How to Write an Engaging Biography for your Financial Website